Bavla

 Bavla is a town, and a municipality, in Ahmedabad district, in the state of Gujarat, India.

 Demographics

 As of the 2009 India census, Bavla had a population about 45,000, with males constituting 53% of the population and females 47%.
 Bavla had a literacy rate of 69.7%, higher than the national figure of 59.5%, with 76.8% of males and 61.7% of females literate.
 13% of the population was under 6 years of age.

 Economy

 Bavla's economy has its roots in the rice business, with an unofficial count of 135 rice mills, many cotton processing factories (ginning) and a large grain market.
-The nearest industrial estate is at Kerala, 7 km from Bavla.

 Bavla also houses one of Amazon's largest fulfillment centers that spans over 6,000 lakh sq ft.
+The proximity and highway access to Ahmedabad makes Bavla an attractive location for logistics companies.